SourMesen/Mesen/Docs/content/configuration/Input.md

 	<span>Advanced Options</span>
 </div></div>

+**Hide mouse pointer when using zapper**: Hides the mouse pointer completely when a Zapper is connected.
+This is useful when using light guns (for PCs) that simulate a mouse.

 ### Display Controller Input ###

 Use these options to display the controller input on the screen.
 {{% notice warning %}}
 This will be recorded by the [Video Recorder](/tools.html#video-recorder) - so make sure you turn it off if you do not want it to appear on the video.
 {{% /notice %}}